Incident footage and investigation recommendations

 Recommendation 55 (status: complete)

-The Review recommends that appropriate and operationally effective measures to restrict contact between a staff member and a young person should be taken immediately following a complaint by the young person.
+The Review recommends that appropriate and operationally effective measures to restrict contact between a staff member and a youth should be taken immediately following a complaint by the youth.
 (16.R5)

 Existing policy requires this to be considered and actioned as much as possible, noting operational factors.